 Patients who maintain follow-up appointments with their surgeons in the year after the procedure are more likely to see greater improvements.

-» If you have lost a significant amount of weight as a result of a gastric bypass and are contemplating plastic surgery to excise or lift sagging skin, you can use our online virtual consultation tool to contact a board-certified plastic surgeon near you.
-You’ll be able to upload pictures, videos and any necessary personal information for your selected doctors to provide an assessment.
+» If you have lost a significant amount of weight as a result of a gastric bypass and are contemplating plastic surgery to excise or lift sagging skin, you can contact a board-certified plastic surgeon near you.

 Potential risks and complications

 All surgical procedures carry a certain level of risk.
 Before you commit to Roux-en-Y gastric bypass, it is important that you understand the risks and possible complications that can arise.